Share novel ideas and creative solutions with ‘Shift & Share’

-Liberating Structures are facilitation techniques that allow you to unleash and involve everyone in a group — from extroverted to introverted and from leaders to followers.
+Liberating Structures are a collection of interaction patterns that allow you to unleash and involve everyone in a group — from extroverted to introverted and from leaders to followers.
 In this series of posts, we show how Liberating Structures can be used with Scrum.
-If you’d like to experience Liberating Structures first-hand, make sure to join our Immersion Workshop in Amsterdam (December 10 & 11) or one of the other ones taking place in Europe in December.
 This post was written by Johannes Schartau.

 Shift & Share is a Liberating Structure that helps spread novelty across groups and functions.
 Innovators showcase their ideas or products and gather meaningful feedback in short cycles.
 In one hour or less it’s possible to include everyone in a large group and make every voice heard in a structured, constructive way.